magento/merchdocs/src/shipping/magento-shipping-customer-experience.md

 During checkout, the _Pick up in store_ option appears under Shipping Methods.
 When selected, a list of possible pickup locations appears, according to the logic of the related [shipping experience rule]({% link shipping/magento-shipping-experience-rules.md %}).
 The customer chooses the most convenient location and selects `Click & Collect` as the shipping method.

-During Order Review, the Click & Collect location appears in the _Ship To_ section, rather than the customer’s shipping address.
+During Order Review, the Click & Collect location appears in the _Ship To_ section, rather than the customer's shipping address.

 The customer is notified by email when the order is ready to collect at the designated location.